Colored Milk Bottles

 Borden's, gallon, California, Owens-Illinois, 1963

 The F. E. Reed Glass Company made one green milk bottle that was unique.
-It was used by Alta Crest Farms and was a cone shaped milk bottle (picture) rather than the conventional shaped milk bottles pictured above.
+It was used by Alta Crest Farms of Spencer, Massachusetts and was a cone shaped milk bottle (picture) rather than the conventional shaped milk bottles pictured above.
 It was based on a shape that was patented by Henry Kart of Buffalo, New York on May 28, 1929.
 Click here to go to the page that discusses this bottle shape in more depth.

 The only other glass company we are aware of that manufactured round, green milk bottles was the Owens-Illinois Glass Company.
 They made a green milk bottle for the Lang's Creamery of Buffalo, New York.
 The bottles we have seen have a 1932 date code and were made at the Owens-Illinois Glass Company factory in Fairmount, West Virginia.